Miami Marine Stadium: Revitalization

 In 2009, the National Trust for Historic Preservation named the Commodore Ralph Middleton Munroe Marine Stadium to its list of America's 11 Most Endangered Historic Places.
 The National Trust designated the stadium as a National Treasure in March 2012.
 On April 18, 2012, the Florida Chapter of the American Institute of Architects placed the stadium on its list of Florida Architecture: 100 Years.
 100 Places as the Ralph Middleton Munroe Miami Marine Stadium.

 A group, Friends of Miami Marine Stadium, was formed in 2008 with the purpose of restoring the Marine Stadium and returning it to operation.
 Performer Gloria Estefan, through her charity group, is a major contributor to Friends of Miami Marine Stadium.
 The City of Miami granted control of the stadium property to the group in 2013, and the group returned in late 2014 with a revitalization proposal and supposed funds.
 This project brought the Miami International Boat Show to the Miami Marine Stadium on February 11–15, 2016.
 The Miami International Boat Show used the Marine Stadium as a venue from 2016 until 2021.

-In 2016, the Miami City Commission voted to approve up to $45 million in revenue-bond financing to restore the stadium.
+In 2016, the Miami City Commission (city council) voted to approve up to $45 million in revenue-bond financing to restore the stadium.
 An architecture firm was hired and restoration plans were finalized, but the bond authorization expired.
 The city had planned to renovate the Miami Marine Stadium into a concert venue, but, by late 2020, Miami officials had refused to disclose detailed plans for the venue.
 By 2021, the city of Miami was looking to hire a new advisor to consult on the restoration of the Miami Marine Stadium.
 City commissioners were expected to vote on a $61.2 million revenue bond financing on February 24, 2022, but the vote was deferred until late May 2022.
 This delay was intended to allow Miami officials to conduct a cost–benefit analysis of the renovation.
 In June 2022, Miami officials further postponed a vote on the bond.

 Meanwhile, Miami officials proposed in late 2022 to build a boat ramp, as well as parking space for boat trailers, next to the Miami Marine Stadium.
 Miami's Planning and Zoning Advisory Board approved the proposal in December 2022, in spite of concerns that the construction of the boat ramp would cause congestion on the Rickenbacker Causeway.
 Preservationist group Dade Heritage Trust asked city officials to cancel the approval of the boat ramp, but Miami city commissioners rejected the request in early 2023.
 Workers began restoring the Miami Marine Stadium in early 2023, repairing damaged pilings at a cost of $2.4 million.